ef-ds/deque/PERFORMANCE.md

 ```

 This command will run all tests for all queues locally once.
 This should be good enouh to give you a sense of the queues performance, but to
-do a proper comparison, elimating test variations, we recommend you to run the tests as detailed [here](BENCHMARK_TESTS.md) by running the tests with multiple counts, splitting the files with [test-splitter](https://github.com/ef-ds/tools/tree/master/testsplitter) and using the [benchstat](https://godoc.org/golang.org/x/perf/cmd/benchstat) tool to aggeegate the results.
+do a proper comparison, elimating test variations, we recommend you to run the tests as detailed [here](BENCHMARK_TESTS.md) by running the tests with multiple counts, splitting the files with [test-splitter](https://github.com/ef-ds/tools/tree/master/testsplitter) and using the [benchstat](https://godoc.org/golang.org/x/perf/cmd/benchstat) tool to aggregate the results.

 ## Bottom Line